ManhattanDoctor/stylist-backend/README.md

-# stylist-backend
+# appraiser-backend
-Classes for stylist-backend
+Classes for appraiser-backend